 Since 1998, ACGA has partnered with An Comunn Gàidhealach, which organizes the Royal National Mòd in Scotland.

-Each year, the Gold Medalists from the previous year’s Royal National Mòd travel to the U.S. National Mòd as cultural ambassadors.
+Until COVID-19, the Gold Medalists from the previous year’s Royal National Mòd travelled to the U.S. National Mòd as cultural ambassadors.
 This exchange has deepened the ties between Gaelic learners in the U.S. and the Gaelic community in Scotland.